buzz audio

 My first visual impressions of the SOC1.1 were promising.
 Housed in a sturdily constructed matt black 2U rackmount case, the unit has a distinctive ‘old school analogue’ appearance, offering sensible large knobs which are reminiscent of the famous Sifam knobs, but are actually classic knobs from Swiss manufacturer Elma.
 Two large VU meters dominate the rest of the front panel, along with eight robust metal toggle switches.
 We’ll examine the various knobs and switches later.
 The rear panel is simplicity itself, housing four balanced XLR sockets and the power socket.

-I got together with John Galbraith, a very experienced engineer and technician in Perth, to check the innards of the SOC1.1 for parts and build quality.
-We weren’t disappointed.
-It’s not easy to elicit approving noises from John, but he was certainly nodding and making all the right sounds (yeah… hmm… right!… very good… this is a good unit…) as he showed me around the hand assembled electronics and described how it all works.
-The first thing we noticed was the neatness – nothing out of place, no extraneous wiring flopping about and plenty of breathing room (for a repair tech to fossick around without breaking anything?).
-Straight away we noticed the smart use of LED rows in arc formation to light the VU meters, an excellent way to reduce heat and prolong meter life (and which also happens to look great).
 A black tube beside each meter contains a simple opto device used in the gain reduction metering circuit which Tim claims gives a more meaningful response.
 The circuit boards are high quality and the Analog Devices opamps (OP275) are well respected for high-end audio as they run on +20V rails and provide plenty of headroom.
 Two big, mysterious black cubes contain Buzz Audio’s proprietary optical components, each enclosing an HP Quad LED light block shining onto four Light Dependant resistors.
 Apparently Tim spent months beavering away on the design, so no wonder it’s all sealed up and well hidden (aside from the need for a darkroom).
 There are some wire ribbons in the unit, but these aren’t used for program audio, instead providing a path between the output gain control and the feedback of an opamp stage.
 The power supply is a good quality toroidal.
 Having satisfied ourselves that the unit is built with loving care, John fired it up, had a smoke, then inserted it between some gnarly music and a car speaker… turned a few knobs and declared it a great compressor!
 And this is a man who loves good compression and literally knows them all inside out.
 So off I wandered back to my studio, keen to do some real work with this unit.

 Back to the Studio